-Applicants with questions about how they can cover the costs of items above should visit the TECI travel award page to look up an appropriate contact for their TMT partner.
+Workshop costs are itemized on the TECI travel award page, which also contains information for applicants to look up an appropriate contact for their TMT partner.
 TECI works hard to find travel funding for as many participants as possible.

 Q: How should I secure funding for costs that are not automatically covered by TECI?